scene in rovaniemi winter

 Go on a husky safari with a team of enthusiastic dogs.

-Dog sledding is one of my favorite activities and I’ve gone in a handful of destinations around the world (including a Tromso husky safari and an Abisko one too)… it’s something I do every time I’m in the Arctic in winter!
+Dog sledding is one of my favorite activities and I’ve gone in a handful of destinations around the world (including a Tromso, Alta, and Abisko too)… it’s something I do every time I’m in the Arctic in winter, four times in total so far.

 It is really a team sport: you will be running and pushing the sled up hills and generally actively helping your huskies pull the sled, so don’t expect to just sit back and enjoy a husky ride!